pavloging/pavloging-blog/README.md

 # Client:

-Go to the Client folder and run the npm install command, then after the download is complete, run the command npm start.
+Go to the Client folder and run the 'npm install' command, then after the download is complete, run the command 'npm start'.

 # Server:

-Go to the Client folder and run the npm install command, then after the download is complete, run the command npm start npm run start:dev.
+Go to the Client folder and run the 'npm install' command, then after the download is complete, run the command 'npm run start:dev'.